mossicrue/rancher-bible/rancher-certs-lv1/week2/02-rancher-k8s/01-install-rancher.md

 MetalLB enables a service of type LoadBalancer on the cluster and assigns a dedicated IP to the service.
 This service would sit in front of the Ingress Controller and pass traffic to it the same way an external load balancer would.

 ## Install Rancher with HELM
-Rancher is installed with Helm, the package manager for Kubernetes, these instructions cover Helm 3.
+Rancher is installed with Helm version 3, the package manager for Kubernetes, that can be installed following its [installation guide](https://helm.sh/docs/intro/install/)
 All the steps must be done on the Bastion Host, the system where you ran `rke up` to install RKE, and where you have the configuration file for kubectl.
 Install Helm and verify that you're pointed at the correct cluster by running kubectl get nodes before continuing.